-Manidoo Ogitigaan began with Ponemah Elder Larry Stillday (Chi-Ma'iingaaniban) and his We'eh, and adopted daughter, Nenookaasii (K.E.
+Manidoo Ogitigaan is a grassroots Native organization that began with Ponemah Elder Larry Stillday (Chi-Ma'iingaaniban) and his We'eh, and adopted daughter, Nenookaasii (K.E.
 Grenier).
-It began as a dream and vision eight years ago.
-Manidoo Ogitigaan was incorporated in 2018 and given its name with the help of Co-Director, Zac Earley.
-We are inspired by Larry and Violet Stillday's Obaashing University (located on the Red Lake Indian Reservation in the community of Ponemah), and the good work of community members like Anna C. Gibbs (Waasabiikweyiban), who help others through traditional Ojibwe teachings and ceremonies.
-The organization came to fruition with help from our Co-Director, Zac Earley, and a group of community members who serve the people.
+It began as a dream and vision 10 years ago.
+The organization came to fruition with help from a group of community members who serve the people.
 We pursued 501C3 status to increase access to cultural and language resources for community members and to build our capacity to help others who serve the community through traditional teachings.
 Manidoo Ogitigaan became incorporated in March 2018, and received 501C3 status in July of 2018.
-We are a Native American Nonprofit Organization led by community members of the Red Lake and White Earth Indian Reservation, and we are based in Bemidji, Minnesota.
+We are a Native American Nonprofit Organization led by community members and based in Bemidji, Minnesota.
 We work to strengthen Ojibwe Language and cultural knowledge, community organizing efforts, and improve access to resources for Native community members in our region.
 We also work on social and environmental justice issues that are directly connected to our values and way of life.

 Wiigwaasi-Jiimaan Build hosted by Obaashiing University and led by Kevin Finney and his build team 2019